marvin-schmitt/marvin-schmitt.github.io/_pages/about.md

 My research and interests: TL;DR
 ======
-Conversation Analysis, Formal Semantics/Pragmatics, Logic, Mathematics, _okay_, Philosophy of Linguistics, Speech Act theory
+Conversation Analysis, Formal Semantics/Pragmatics, Logic, Mathematics, _okay_, Philosophy of Language, Philosophy of Linguistics, Speech Act theory

 My research and interests
 ======

 My research interests lie in particular with (face-to-face) conversation.
-Conversations are particularly interesting to linguistics, but also formal semantics/pragmatics: First, face-to-face conversations are the basic locus of language use and acquisition.
-Language is a primary tool in interaction therefore, but it is also the primary object of investigation of linguists.
-It is then natural to expect that we can learn about the nature of human languges when studying them in their primary context of use.
-Second, conversation is interaction.
-Therefore, there are sociological aspects to conversation.
-Third, there are cognitive and neural aspects of conversing, for much of conversing is acting on interpretations of what other do in using language.
+The human conduct of conversing is of interest to me as a formal semanticist/pragamticist for different reasons.
+Here are two big points from that list:

+1. Conversations are interactions between social agents.
+It is interaction directed at others and self.
+This interaction is constrained by behavioral norms which shape the conduct of the interactants and thereby also the structure of the conversation.
+Understanding the rules of the interaction therefore helps us understanding the structural properties of conversations.
+This is of interest to pragmatics.
+2. Conversations are not just instances of interactions between social agents.
+These agents are cognitive agents.
+This is crucial, for most of conversation is action based on interpretation, and interpretation is a complicated cognitive process.
+Of particular interest to both semantics and pragmatics are aspects of interpretation concerned with meaning.
+Besides, interpretation as a cognitive process is information processing, and this makes interpretation a phenomenon interesting for logic, mathematics, and computer science.

+In a slogan _The study of conversation is the study of grammar in the context of cognition and social interaction_

+In my research I am combining conversation analysis, logic, mathematics, and formal semantics/pragmatics to study conversational phenomena such as the meaning and use of particles.
+This approach is highlighted in my PhD thesis in which I am investigating the meaning and use of the particle _okay_ in spoken German.